What are carbs? Net Carbs? Ever wonder what a net carb is?

-So if your label lists sugar alcohols, subtract those from the total carbs as well.
+So if your label lists sugar alcohols (on our site it is the last on the nutrition label) subtract those from the total carbs as well.
 So if this label above also listed 1 sugar alcohol, the net carbs would then be 2 instead of 3 grams.

 A Note On Food Products